boazsegev/plezi/README.md

 * [http://127.0.0.1:3000/people]( http://127.0.0.1:3000/people )
 * [http://localhost:3000/people]( http://localhost:3000/people )

-## Anorexic Logging
+## Plezi Logging

-The Anorexic module (also `AN`) has methods to help with logging as well as the support you already noticed for dynamic routes, dynamic services and more.
+The Plezi module (also `PL`) has methods to help with logging as well as the support you already noticed for dynamic routes, dynamic services and more.

 Logging:

-    require 'anorexic'
+    require 'plezi'

     # simple logging of strings
-    AN.info 'log info'
+    PL.info 'log info'
-    AN.warn 'log warning'
+    PL.warn 'log warning'
-    AN.error 'log error'
+    PL.error 'log error'
-    AN.fatal "log a fatal error (shuoldn't be needed)."
+    PL.fatal "log a fatal error (shuoldn't be needed)."
-    AN.log_raw "Write raw strings to the logger."
+    PL.log_raw "Write raw strings to the logger."

     # the logger accepts exceptions as well.
     begin
         raise "hell"
     rescue Exception => e
-        AN.error e
+        PL.error e
     end

-## Anorexic Events and Timers
+## Plezi Events and Timers

-The Anorexic module (also `AN`) also has methods to help with asynchronous tasking, callbacks, timers and customized shutdown cleanup.
+The Plezi module (also `PL`) also has methods to help with asynchronous tasking, callbacks, timers and customized shutdown cleanup.

 Asynchronous callbacks (works only while services are active and running):

-    require 'anorexic'
+    require 'plezi'

     def my_shutdown_proc time_start
         puts "Services were running for #{Time.now - time_start} ms."
     end

     # shutdown callbacks
-    AN.on_shutdown(Kernel, :my_shutdown_proc, Time.now) { puts "this will run after shutdown." }
+    PL.on_shutdown(Kernel, :my_shutdown_proc, Time.now) { puts "this will run after shutdown." }
-    AN.on_shutdown() { puts "this will run too." }
+    PL.on_shutdown() { puts "this will run too." }

     # a timer
-    AN.run_after 2, -> {puts "this will wait 2 seconds to run... too late. for this example"}
+    PL.run_after 2, -> {puts "this will wait 2 seconds to run... too late. for this example"}

     # an asynchronous method call with an optional callback block
-    AN.callback(Kernel, :puts, "Anorexic will start eating our code once we exit terminal.") {puts 'first output finished'}
+    PL.callback(Kernel, :puts, "Plezi will start eating our code once we exit terminal.") {puts 'first output finished'}

 ## Food for thought - advanced controller uses

-Here's some food for thought - code similar to something actually used at some point while developing the applicatio template used by `anorexic new myapp`:
+Here's some food for thought - code similar to something actually used at some point while developing the applicatio template used by `plezi new myapp`:

-    require 'anorexic'
+    require 'plezi'

     # this controller will re-write the request to extract data,
     # and then it will fail, so that routing continues.